-The Oculus Quest recently gained preview support for hand tracking.
+Oculus recently rolled out hand tracking support for the Oculus Quest.
 The feature allows you to navigate menus and even play some games with nothing but your hands.
-It's a new and exciting feature for the Oculus Quest, but it's still in its early stages and doesn't always work.
-There are a few things you can do to help get the best hand tracking experience.
+It's a new and exciting feature for the Oculus Quest, but it's still relatively limited in terms of which games you can play.
+While Oculus improved the feature after a year in preview, there are a few things you can do to help get the best hand tracking experience.

 Products used in this guide